mohamedsaif/ai-hub-gateway-landing-zone/README.md

 ### Source code

-In this guide, I'm using the following `C#` based chat application that can be found here: []
+In this guide, I'm using the following `C#` based chat application that can be found here: [https://github.com/Azure-Samples/azure-search-openai-demo-csharp](https://github.com/Azure-Samples/azure-search-openai-demo-csharp)

+> **Note**: The source code is a simple chat application that uses Azure AI Search and Azure OpenAI and can be found in mulitple languages/frameworks.
+You can use any language/framework of your choice to build the chat application that can be found here [https://github.com/Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo)